LOS ANGELES (AP) — A femme-fueled comedy beat a superhero blockbuster at the box office this weekend.

 "Sometimes it's about casting," Dergarabedian said.
 "When you have Cameron Diaz in a comedy like this, it's hard not to knock it out of the park.
 This film is right in her wheelhouse.
 This is what she does best."

-While Diaz's last film, thriller "The Counselor," grossed only $17 million domestically last year, her foul-mouthed 2011 comedy "Bad Teacher" earned over $100 million stateside.
+While Diaz's last film, a thriller called "The Counselor," grossed only $17 million domestically last year, her foul-mouthed 2011 comedy "Bad Teacher" earned over $100 million stateside.

 "Captain America" has now hit over $645 million globally, surpassing its 2011 original "The First Avenger," which earned $370 million.
 The sequel is the highest-grossing April release ever.